Camera Lenses

 2. Wide-Angle Lens

-A wide-angle lens has a range between 24-35 mm in-camera focal length.
+A wide-angle lens ranges between 24-35 mm in-camera focal length.

 3. Standard Lens

-A standard lens has a focal length range between 35-70 mm.
-It is generally thought to be a good choice for beginners.
+A standard lens has a focal length between 35 and 70 mm.
+It is generally considered a good choice for beginners.

 The most common standard lens is 50mm; it is also called mid-length.

-Lots of portrait photographers rely on standard lenses, but they can also be utilized across an extensive range of image genres.
+Many portrait photographers rely on standard lenses, which can also be utilized across an extensive range of image genres.

 4. Telephoto Lens